danhahn/html-css-class/contents/lessons/lesson-3/clear-fix.md

 ## Extra Div

-Since we know that adding a `clear: both;` to am element will stop to clear.
+Since we know that adding a `clear: both;` to an element will stop to clear.
 We can add a new element after the last floated element and add a clear to it.
 Since the element is after and cleared it will "pin" the background down.

 	<style>
         li {